Tinsu Pan, Ph.D., DABR, ABSNM

 About Dr. Pan

 Dr. Pan designed the cardiac CT and invented the 4D-CT on the GE LightSpeed CT during his tenure with GE.
-His design of 4D-CT is the most used 4D-CT in Radiation Oncology.
+His design of 4D-CT is the most used 4D-CT in Radiation Oncology around the world.
 There are over 10,000 patients scanned with his 4D-CT at MD Anderson Cancer Center.
 He also invented average CT to help register the CT and PET images in the thorax,.
-The average CT whas been applied in patient care at the University of Texas Medical School by Dr. K. Lance Gould for over 6,000 patients since 2006.
-He has published 9 book chapters, 12 patents and over 100 peer-reviewed articles.
+The average CT has been applied in patient care at the University of Texas Medical School by Dr. K. Lance Gould for over 10,000 patients since 2006.
+He has also developed the world's first data-driven gated CT to mitigate the misregistration and motion artifacts on PET/CT.
+He has published 12 book chapters, 12 patents and over 139 peer-reviewed articles.
 Dr. Pan is certified by the ABR and ABSNM.

 Professor, Department of Imaging Physics, Division of Diagnostic Imaging, The University of Texas MD Anderson Cancer Center, Houston, TX

-His research aim is to improve the accuracy of quantitative imaging of the thorax on hybrid PET/CT imaging.
-He invented and designed the first commercial application of 4D-CT.
-He contributed to the first research of 4D PET/CT, which incorporated 4D PET and 4D CT to improve the accuracy of quantitative imaging of the lung tumor.
-He also developed one of the first 4D Cone Beam CT’s to image the lung tumor, at the treatment position for radiation therapy.
-He also invented the average CT to improve registration of the CT and PET data in free-breathing.
-His average CT design does not need respiratory gating and is readily applicable to the GE PET/CT scanner.
+His research aim is to improve the accuracy of quantitative imaging of the thorax on hybrid PET/CT imaging with data-driven gating (DDG).
+He invented and designed the first commercial 4D-CT.
+He contributed to the first application of 4D PET/CT, which incorporated 4D PET and 4D CT to improve the accuracy of quantitative imaging of the lung tumor.
+He also developed one of the first 4D Cone Beam CT’s to image the lung tumor at the treatment position for radiation therapy.
+He also invented average CT to improve registration of the PET/CT data.
 The average CT has found its use in treatment planning and image guided radiation therapy.
+His recent work has been on DDG PET/CT to further improve registration and reduce tumor motion in PET/CT.

 |1991||The University of Michigan, Ann Arbor, MI, USA, PHD, Electrical Engineering and Computer Science|